simon-ritchie/apysc/docs_src/source/array.md

 ## Generic type

-If the `Array` values are unique types, then you can set the generic type to an `Array` value.
-This may be useful when you use it on the IDE (for type checkers).
+If the `Array` values types are unique, you can set the generic type to an `Array` value.
+This annotation may be helpful when you use it on the IDE (for type checkers).

 ```py
 # runnable